lanl-ansi/GasPowerModels.jl/docs/src/developer.md

 end
 ```

-This ensures the per-unit statuses within source files are preserved so that `GasPowerModels` can determine if coupling information requires nondimensionalization.
+This ensures the per-unit statuses within source files are preserved so that `GasPowerModels` can determine if interdependency data requires nondimensionalization.
 After these routines are called, `correct_network_data!` executes various data and topology correction routines on gas, power, and linking data.
 Then, `resolve_units` ensures that linking data is correctly dimensionalized with respect to the initial gas and power dimensionalizations.

 ## Compositional Problems

-A best practice is to adopt a composition approach for building problems in `GasPowerModels`, leveraging problem definitions of `PowerModels` and `GasModels`.
+A best practice is to adopt a compositional approach for building problems in `GasPowerModels`, leveraging problem definitions of `PowerModels` and `GasModels`.
-This helps lessen the impact of breaking changes across packages.
+This helps lessen the impact of breaking changes across independent infrastructure packages.
 For example, the joint network expansion planning problem invokes the network expansion planning problems of `GasModels` and `PowerModels` directly with routines like

 ```julia